milindanath/pets/README.md

 # pets

-This is a repository about pets
+This is a repository about pets.

+Types of pets
+- dogs
+- cats
+- squirrel